GigawattDigital/securesilo/README.md

 ## Hardware Requirements

 - server with at least 16GB of RAM
-- an NVIDEA GPU with at least 8GB of RAM
+- an NVIDIA GPU with at least 8GB of RAM

 Examples of minimum cloud instances types/sizes that meet these requirements are: